MasalaMunch/jimpulse/README.md

-A 2D, parallelized implementation of [sweep-and-prune](https://en.wikipedia.org/wiki/Sweep_and_prune).
-Objects' bounding boxes are expanded based on their velocity, allowing for continuous collision detection that avoids the "bullet though paper" problem.
-I plan on eventually using this in a game.
+A parallelized implementation of [sweep-and-prune](https://en.wikipedia.org/wiki/Sweep_and_prune).
+Objects' bounding boxes are expanded based on their velocity, so it can be used to for continuous collision detection that avoids the "bullet through paper" problem.